Coma Physics of an Interstellar Object: JWST Spatial-Spectral Mapping of 3I/ATLAS: Observations and Data Reduction

 We generated our maps using spectra extracted from relatively unblended molecular bands of each species.
 This included the CO $(v=1-0)$ band centered near 4.66 $\mu$m, the \ce{CO2} $\nu_3$ band centered near 4.25 $\mu$m, the \ce{H2O} $\nu_1+\nu_3$ band near 2.68 $\mu$m, the \ce{CH3OH} $\nu_3$ band near 3.51 $\mu$m, and the \ce{CH4} $\nu_3$ band centered near 3.30 $\mu$m.
-Although the \ce{H2O} hot bands near 4.5 $\mu$m measured on December 23 were detected with a sufficient signal-to-noise ratio (SNR) to derive $N$, we could not determine a well-constrained \trot{}.
-We instead assumed the radial dependence of \trot{}(\ce{H2O}) determined from the 2.68 $\mu$m bands on December 22 and fixed that when retrieving $N(\ce{H2O})$ on December 23.
-To account for several \ce{H2O} hot band lines which blend with CO, we then fixed $N(\ce{H2O})$ at each spaxel while retrieving $N(\ce{CO})$ and \trot{}(CO).
 Although we did not detect spectrally unblended lines of OH* \citep[prompt emission, the vibrationally excited photodissociation product of \ce{H2O} which traces the spatial distribution of the latter;][]{Bonev2006}, we conservatively included it in our models by setting $N(\ce{OH}^*)=N(\ce{H2O})$ when retrieving $N(\ce{CH3OH})$.
 We then fixed the assumed $N(\ce{OH}^*)$ and derived $N(\ce{CH3OH})$ at each spaxel when retrieving $N(\ce{CH4})$ and \trot{}(\ce{CH4}).
 We constrained our maps to within $\pm15$ spaxels of the nucleus position (corresponding to $\pm\sim1800$ km projected distance) owing to insufficient SNR at larger distances, especially for \ce{CH4} and \ce{CH3OH}.

 In addition to providing the overall \ce{H2O} column density, the \ce{H2O} 2.68 $\mu$m band includes multiple strong, unblended lines of its nuclear spin isomers, ortho- and para-\ce{H2O}, enabling us to generate maps of $N(o-\ce{H2O})$ and $N(p-\ce{H2O})$.
 We used these to create a map of the ortho-to-para ratio (OPR) for \ce{H2O}.
 The NASA PSG generates $g$-factors for ortho- and para-\ce{H2O} assuming the statistical equilibrium value of 3 regardless of \trot{} \citep{Villanueva2025}.
 Thus, $\mathrm{OPR}= 3\times N(o-\ce{H2O}) / N(p-\ce{H2O})$ as modeled with the PSG.